XantreDev/article-css-in-js/README.md

-# CSS-in-JS: A Critical Examination
+# CSS-in-JS: Why is this bad?

 This article presumes your familiarity with various styling methods.